romil2807/vocAIyze/sales_materials/VocalAIze_Pitch.md

-# VocalAIze: Transforming Voice-AI Interactions for Business
+# VocaAIze: Transforming Voice-AI Interactions for Business

 ## Executive Summary

-VocalAIze is a versatile voice-AI platform that transforms how businesses interact with artificial intelligence.
-By combining cutting-edge speech recognition, natural language processing, and voice synthesis, VocalAIze delivers a seamless voice-to-voice AI assistant that helps businesses enhance customer interactions, improve employee productivity, and gather actionable insights from conversations.
+vocAIyze is a versatile voice-AI platform that transforms how businesses interact with artificial intelligence.
+By combining cutting-edge speech recognition, natural language processing, and voice synthesis, vocAIyze delivers a seamless voice-to-voice AI assistant that helps businesses enhance customer interactions, improve employee productivity, and gather actionable insights from conversations.

 ## Key Value Propositions